AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 **Format:** `eunlink EVENT_INDEX c/CONTACT_INDEX [c/CONTACT_INDEX]…`

-You can use `eunlink` to unlink professors from lectures.
+You can use `eunlink` to remove links between your contacts from an event.
+This can be useful if one or more of your contacts are no longer part of the event, so you can use `eunlink` to remove these links.

 **Examples:**